 Over-the-range microwaves hang from a cabinet.
 Install an outlet for the microwave inside the cabinet.

 The microwave can vent through the wall or the roof.
 On some microwaves you'll adjust the vent to channel the air in the right direction.
 On others, including this one, you'll position the fan to channel the air.

-A mounting plate attached to the wall and bolts through the bottom of the cabinet into the top of the microwave support the unit.
+A mounting plate attaches to the wall and bolts through the bottom of the cabinet into the top of the microwave support the unit.